- Lead investor is Deepbridge Capital

 “We are pleased to receive this additional funding from Deepbridge Capital to continue pre-clinical testing of our lead anti-inflammatory compound.
-Skin conditions that are impacted by inflammation, including scarring, can be devastating for patients and can sometimes require life-long care, at significant cost to healthcare systems.
+Skin conditions that are impacted by inflammation, including atopic dermatitis can be devastating for patients and can sometimes require life-long care, at significant cost to healthcare systems.
 We are focused on demonstrating the therapy’s potential to make a positive and lasting change to patients’ lives by addressing inflammation head-on through topical, peptide-based next generation MAP kinase inhibition.
 This new investment will help us get one step closer to achieving our mission.”

 Deepbridge Capital’s Investment Manager, Ben Carter, added:

 “We see significant potential in Carocell Bio’s peptide-based therapy, including improved prognoses and quality-of-life for patients, and potential benefits to society.
 It is a disruptive technology with the potential to make significant impact in the life sciences and healthcare.
 We are therefore keen on supporting its ongoing pre-clinical studies, which are being carried out in collaboration with world-class institutions and researchers.”